Cray-HPE/docs-csm/operations/configuration_management/Management_Node_Image_Customization.md

    ```

-   In case, the "desired config" from above does not have the `ncn-initrd.yml` within the layers, you may create a configuration as follows:
+   In case the "desired config" from above does not have `ncn-initrd.yml` within the layers, create a configuration as follows:

    ```bash
    cat <filename>.json